MrLixm/opscripting/README.md

 ### lua

-2 Low level lua package:
+2 Low level lua package for OpScripts:

 - [luakat](luakat) : api to interact more easily with Katana
 - [luabase](luabase) : because everyone need to extend the base lua